Banana Muffins packed with quinoa and chia seeds are a hearty and healthy breakfast or snack that your whole family will love.

 Although I can’t say that these delicious, quinoa and chia packed muffins will magically make the to-do list disappear, they will at least provide 15 minutes of happiness along with a huge cup of coffee.
-One small win to make Monday a little more bearable.
+One small win to make a weekday morning a little more bearable.

 Now let’s talk muffins.
 These muffins have a healthy base of cooked quinoa, whole wheat flour, bananas, and chia seeds.
 To that, we add some simple ingredients – an egg, almond milk, some brown sugar for sweetness (can be omitted), and baking powder.
 After some time in the oven, the end result is a dense, rich, filling muffin packed with healthy ingredients.
 They are muffins you can feel good about eating and feeding to your family because let's be real, store-bought and bakery muffins are basically cake.

 Healthy Banana Muffins Vs. Bakery Muffins

 * Source is Harvard School of Public Health